BCI vs. FBI Background Checks [Ultimate Guide]

 To obtain a BCI check, one must follow a specific process that ensures thoroughness and accuracy.

-Additionally, fingerprinting is usually required to ensure the identification process is accurate.
+Additionally, fingerprinting is usually required to ensure accurate identification.
 This information is then submitted to the Bureau of Criminal Identification within the respective state.

-The BCI will then process the data, searching their criminal records database for matches or relevant information.
+The BCI will then process the data, searching its criminal records database for matches or relevant information.

 Typically, this process is faster than federal checks, making it suitable for state-level verifications.